 The Department of Health publishes regular data from across the state of Tasmania to keep Tasmanians informed about COVID-19.

-The current risk of COVID-19 in the community is high.
+The current risk of COVID-19 in the community is LOW to MODERATE.

 COVID-safe behaviours remain an important part of taking care of each other.
 We all need to play our part to protect ourselves from COVID-19 and take care of the people around us.